-Price action on the FTSE100 continues to be dominated by headlines regarding the coronavirus (now named COVID-19) outbreak.
+Price action on the UK 100 continues to be dominated by headlines regarding the coronavirus (now named COVID-19) outbreak.
 There is yet no significant breakthrough with regards to finding a cure or a vaccine, and the Chinese government continues to struggle to contain the outbreak.
 Despite the outcome of containment measures, investors in the global stock markets are now starting to worry about the long-term impact of the outbreak on economies around the world.
 UK consultancy group Oxford Economics is projecting that the outbreak could cost the global economy a whopping $1.1trillion in lost output, if significant spread outside China were to occur.
 The consultancy group has rolled out a model in which it says that the enforced factory closures were beginning to squeeze economies around China, with top companies finding it increasingly harder to source components for their products.

 UK company Jaguar has already warned that its stockpile of car parts would be exhausted by next week if supplies do not resume from China.
 This week, Apple announced that it believed the coronavirus outbreak would negatively impact its 2nd quarter earnings guidance.
 This warning caused an upheaval in US markets.
 China has also had its GDP forecasts for the year cut from 6% to 5.4%.
 Bloomberg economics expects the first quarter GDP for China to come in at 4.5%.

-This week gainers on the FTSE 100 are led by NMC Health, which has gained 11.1% to continue to hold the top spot for the 2nd week in a row.
+This week gainers on the UK 100 are led by NMC Health, which has gained 11.1% to continue to hold the top spot for the 2nd week in a row.
 Other top gainers include:

 Companies such as Reckitt Benckiser and Hargreaves Lansdown are up by 1.36% each.